ronit05/LFI-Box/README.md

 # LFI-Box
 LFI-Box is a Vulnerable lab developed and maintained by Touhid Shaikh.
-LFI stands for Local File Inclusion.
-LFI is a type of web-application security vulnerability.
-LFI is only one of many web-application security vulnerabilities
+LFI stands for Local File Inclusion, it is a type of web-application security vulnerability.

 #To Pull Image on your system ->
 docker pull ronit0x0/lfi-box